storacha/ucanto/Readme.md

 }
 ```

-Used `provide` building block will take care of associating a handler to the a
+The `provide` building block used above will take care of associating a handler to the
 given capability and performing necessary UCAN validation steps when `add` is
 invoked.